TPD Claim Stories.

 The circumstances that lead you down the path of having to make a total and permanent disability claim are always difficult.
 You may be doing your best to support a family and coming to terms with no longer being able to work in the field you’re trained in, all while battling serious illness or a debilitating injury.

-The reality is, no two situations are ever the same but reading through real life TPD claim success stories can be the most effective way to prepare you for the claims process, help you avoid crucial mistakes and illustrate just how impactful a TPD payout can be in helping you get your life back on track.
+The reality is, no two situations are ever the same but reading through real-life TPD claim success stories can be an effective way to prepare you for the claims process, help you avoid crucial mistakes and illustrate just how impactful a TPD payout can be in helping you get your life back on track.

-TPD Claim Story 1 - Former laborer awarded over to $500K TPD payout
+TPD claim story 1 – former laborer awarded over $500K TPD payout.

 Many of our TPD claims stories involve work injuries.
 James, 42, suffered a broken back when he fell off a scaffold on site.
 Four years earlier, he had lodged a CTP claim and received a payout after dislocating his shoulder in a car accident.